hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 = ...(λ x . (λ x . ( ... λ x. foo ...)) x)
 = ...
 ```
-and that's the corret behavior (it's exactly what we're looking for), but we
+and that's the correct behavior (it's exactly what we're looking for), but we
 can't take this approach, because it means we can't construct the combinator as
 a finite expression.